Royce Lewis Preview, Player Props: Twins vs. Guardians

 Royce Lewis At The Plate

-- He has hit a long ball in 10 games this year (23.3%), leaving the park in 5.7% of his chances at the plate.
+- He has hit a long ball in 25.0% of his games this season, and 6.1% of his trips to the dish.

-- Lewis has had an RBI in 18 games this year (41.9%), including seven multi-RBI outings (16.3%).
-He has also driven home three or more of his team's runs in four contests.
+- Lewis has had an RBI in 19 games this season (43.2%), including eight multi-RBI outings (18.2%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.